ffhmon/bat-project/README.md

 <li>bat nights are organized in bat observation sites
 <li>recordings are moved preserving original file timestamps
 </ul>
-Please see comments in the script for more detaled information.
+Please see comments in the script for more detailed information.
 <hr>

 ## makeBatScopeXml.py